Bruce Sagan

-Bruce E. Sagan (born March 29, 1954, Chicago, Illinois, United States) is an American Professor of Mathematics at Michigan State University.
+Bruce Eli Sagan (born March 29, 1954) is an American Professor of Mathematics at Michigan State University.
 He specializes in enumerative, algebraic, and topological combinatorics.
 He is also known as a musician, playing music from Scandinavia and the Balkans.

 Early life

-Bruce Eli Sagan is the son of Eugene Benjamin Sagan and Arlene Kaufmann Sagan.
+Sagan is the son of Eugene Benjamin Sagan and Arlene Kaufmann Sagan.
 He grew up in Berkeley, California.
 He started playing classical violin at a young age under the influence of his mother who was a music teacher and conductor.
 He received his B.S. in mathematics (1974) from California State University, East Bay (then called California State University, Hayward).
 He received his Ph.D. in mathematics (1979) from the Massachusetts Institute of Technology.
 His doctoral thesis "Partially Ordered Sets with Hooklengths – an Algorithmic Approach" was supervised by Richard P. Stanley.
 He was Stanley's third doctoral student.
 During his graduate school years he also joined and became music director of the Mandala Folkdance Ensemble.